 What is one of the easiest ways to increase conversions?
-A great landing page.
+A landing page.
 What’s an efficient tactic to get consumers to convert in one click?
 An easy-to-navigate landing page.
-What’s one way to make everyone think you and your product is awesome?
-A killer landing page!
+What’s one way to make everyone think you and your product is valuable?
+Great landing page design.

 As you can see on the homepage above, there are multiple links to click on, a navigation bar and more information.
-With the landing page, however, it has one clear goal: click on the button to "Find My Savings".
+With the landing page design, however, it has one clear goal: click on the button to “Find My Savings”.

 - What is the offer?